danikirish/PROV-ads/README.md

 3. OpenWPM will open a browser instance and visit the specified websites
 4. `main.py` is executed which records provenance and outputs an analysis
 5. Recorded files are located in the `Crawls/Results/` directory

+## ERRROS
+If installation of OpenWPM or a crawl fails, please run `./no_crawl.sh` that will record provenance and perform analysis on sample data included in the repository.
+Due to OpenWPM being an open source software that it frequently updated, it cannot be guaranteed that it will run with the current version of this project.